Configure the OSC operator

 oc apply -f pp-cm.yaml

-If you later update the peer pods config map, you must restart the osc-caa-ds daemonset to apply the changes.
-After you update the config map, apply the manifest.
-Then restart the cloud-api-adaptor pods by running the following command:
+If you later update the peer pods config map, you must also restart the

 Create the peer-pods SSH key